lumeland/blog/posts/lume-2.3.0-andres-do-barro.md

 ### BREAKING CHANGE: Changed the tree data interface

 The `nav.menu()` function returns an object tree using the pages' URL.
-Every object in the tree is a page or a directory and can have the following
+Every object in the tree is a page or a directory and in previous Lume versions, it could have the following properties:
-properties:

 - `item.slug` The name of the page or folder.
 - `item.data` If the element is a page, this is the data object of the page.
 If it's a folder, this value is undefined.
 - `item.children` An array of sub-pages and sub-folders.

-This structure doesn't fit well to order the elements, especially the sub-folder items.
+These properties didn't fit well to order the elements, especially the sub-folder items.
 In the new structure, the `slug` property has been removed and this value is stored in `data.basename`.

 This change affects to how this tree is iterated in your template.
 For instance, if in Lume 2.2 we have the following code: